aws-amplify/docs/docs/lib/datastore/fragments/native_common/setup-env-cli.md

 amplify update api
 ```

-During the API configuration process select **GraphQL** as the API type and reply to the questions as follows.
-Make sure you respond **Yes, I want to make some additional changes** when prompted for **advanced settings** and turn on **conflict detection**.
-This setting is **required** when syncing data to the cloud since the conflict resolution strategy is what allows local data to be reconciled with data from the cloud backend.
+The CLI will prompt you to configure your API.
+Select **GraphQL** as the API type and reply to the questions as shown below.
+When prompted to configure **advanced settings**, respond **Yes, I want to make some additional changes**, and ensure that **conflict detection** is enabled.
+Conflict detection is **required** when using the DataStore to sync data with the cloud.

 ```console
 ?
 Please select from one of the below mentioned services: